kyometori/djsmusic/README.md

     audioUrl, // the audio resource url of this track manager,  // the GuildMusicManager playing this track
     metadata: {
-        title        // title of this track, default unknown lengthSecond // length of this track, default Infinity player       // the one choose play this song, required details      // Other metadata of this track, default empty object }
+        title         // title of this track, default unknown lengthSeconds // length of this track, default Infinity player        // the one choose play this song, required details       // Other metadata of this track, default empty object }
 });
 ```
-When track is constuct automatically by given Youtube URL in `GuildMusicManager`, its `detail` property will includes:
+When track is construct automatically by given Youtube URL in `GuildMusicManager`, its `details` property will includes:
 - `thumbnailUrl` : the thumbnail url of this song
 - `channelName` : the name of channel
 - `channelUrl` : the url of channel